Rules for single-use plastic cups and containers

 Eating on the premises

-From January 2024, you are not allowed to use plastic single-use cups or containers for serving customers who want to consume your drinks or food on the premises.
+Since January 2024, you have not been allowed to use plastic single-use cups or containers to serve customers who want to consume your drinks or food on the premises.
 This includes company restaurants, the office, snackbars, and festivals.
-You may continue to use plastic single-use cups and containers, but only if you really need to.
-And in that case you need to collect 75 to 90% of all packaging materials yourself, for high-grade recycling.
+Does your company still need disposable plastic cups or meal containers for a special reason?
+Then you may continue to use them.
+However, you must collect 75 to 90% of all packaging materials yourself, for high-grade recycling.

 Please note that rules in your municipality may be stricter.
 For example, your municipality may require reusable cups at an event.
 You can read about this in your municipality's General Municipal By-Law.